 So I listened to it multiple times today.

-2021 Update: Please accept my apologies if you find two broken video links on this page.
-The video I originally embedded was removed from YouTube.
-I found a replacement, but it is restricted to Music Premium members.
-There is also the option to sample a few clips on The Music Aficionado Blog; that might give you a sense of the track, although the clips encompass less than ten minutes of the full track.
-And there is always the option of purchasing a copy (Amazon | eBay).
+2024 Update: The video I originally embedded was removed from YouTube.
+This is my second attempt at a replacement, a previous option was restricted to Music Premium members.
+If the video link is yet again broken by the time you stumble across this post, please try The Music Aficionado Blog to sample a few clips; that might give you a sense of the track, even though the clips encompass less than ten minutes of the full track.
+And there is always the option of purchasing your own copy (Amazon | eBay).

 Well, that's all till next week.
 Dedicated 80s-philes can find more flashbacks in the archives.
 As always, your comments are welcome on today's, or any other, flashback post.
 And if you like what I'm doing here, please share the link with your friends.
 If, however, you don't like the flashback, feel free to share it with your enemies.